jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Part_1_Forecasting_Yen_Futures_Walkthrough.md

 ## Forecast Model 3: GARCH Model

+Rising values are not the only thing to consider when making forecasts.
+We need to know what the risk or volatility there is with this potential investment of buying Yen.
+If the Yen value is getting and higher and higher over time, and volatility also keeps growing over time in correlation, then that's not a good sign of investing in it.
+We want value growth to increase and volatility to remain low or decrease.

 We will make a third forecast this time on past price **volatility** as opposed to past values that we did with ARMA & ARIMA models.
 We will be using the decomposed *Settle* column data to forecast on volatility.
 We need to use GARCH model functions.

 1. Import GARCH model.
 If we didn't already.